 Can you get pregnant if you have irregular periods?

-Yes, you can get pregnant if you have irregular periods.
+Irregular periods and pregnancy success is still possible.
 But studies suggest that women with irregular periods may take longer to get pregnant because they might have problems with ovulation that can affect fertility or make it more difficult to tell when they’re fertile.

 When your periods are irregular, you might find it challenging to predict your fertile days — which start five days before ovulation and ends a day after ovulation — to know when having sex will more likely make you pregnant.